hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

    Modifiers panel.

-The F-Curve modifier panel is located in the Sidebar region.
+Modifiers can be managed on the *Modifiers* tab of the Sidebar.
-Select a curve by selecting one of its curve points, or by selecting the channel list.
-Click on the *Add Modifier* menu to select a modifier.
+Select an F-Curve (in the channel region or by selecting one of its keyframes), then click the *Add Modifier* dropdown and choose the modifier to add.

 Types of Modifiers